Statistikk innhold

 The statistics were first published for the fiscal year 1992 on the request of the Ministry of Children and Family (Barne- og familiedepartementet, BFD).
 Since then, this has been an annual task, initially commissioned by BFD.
 However, starting from the fiscal year 2005, the Ministry of Education and Research (Kunnskapsdepartementet, KD) became the principal, and from 2012 onwards, the Norwegian Directorate for Education and Training (Utdanningsdirektoratet) took over as the principal authority.

-Starting from the fiscal year 2002, data was collected using a new form, "Annual Financial Statements for Non-Municipal Kindergartens."
+Starting from the fiscal year 2002, data were collected using a new form, "Annual Financial Statements for Non-Municipal Kindergartens."
 For the fiscal year 2007, electronic reporting through Utdanningsdirektoratet's database BASIL was introduced.
 From the reporting year 2013, the form was renamed to "Income Statement for Non-Municipal Kindergartens."

 The main users, in addition to the Norwegian Directorate for Education and Training (Utdanningsdirektoratet) and the Ministry of Education and Research (Kunnskapsdepartementet), include other public administrations (municipalities and state administrations), research and policy institutions, certain private enterprises, interest groups, and the media.